BrenoGondimR/vue-comp-forge/README.md

-### 🎨 Vue Component Generator CLI
+### 🎨 Vue Component Forge CLI

-Vue Component Generator is a powerful and intuitive CLI tool for creating Vue.js components with support for both Composition API and Options API.
+Vue Component Forge is a powerful and intuitive CLI tool for creating Vue.js components with support for both Composition API and Options API.
 Simplify your development workflow with this fast and easy-to-use tool!
 ### ✨ Main Features

 Component Generation: Create Vue.js components with Composition API or Options API.